EugeneOnTheEdge/XPlane11_ADS-B_to_FDR/README.md

 ***NOTE: ADS-B does NOT record all parameters like the FDR does (for example: N1/N2/N3/N4, flaps, autopilot settings, trim, rudder, etc).
 It only records basic infos such as time, position (lat + long), ground speed, callsign, altitude, heading and V/S***

-On _that_ note (no pun intended), I have created a stupid-simple algorithm that **extrapolates** the **aircraft's pitch and roll**.
+On _that_ note (no pun intended), I have developed an algorithm that **extrapolates** the **aircraft's pitch and roll**.
 The pitch works smoothly; the roll doesn't.
 I'm currently working to make the roll much smoother.
 With all of those said, yes, the pitch and roll are indeed **_completely artificial_** but they should decently represent what the original accident looks like.
+You can disable the artificial pitch and roll by changing the _artificialPitch_ and _artificialRoll_ variables in the code.
-(Without artificial pitch and roll, the aircraft will just be pitching and rolling at 0 degrees while moving around the global map... yeah, imagine how awful it looks..)
+Do note: Without artificial pitch and roll, the aircraft will just be moving around the global map without pitching/rolling... yeah, imagine how awful it looks. **I highly recommend disabling the artificial roll for helicopters.**

 Have a look at JT610_Granular_ADSB_Data.csv for a real-world example of an ADS-B data.
 The file provides basic parameters recorded in the Lion Air JT610 that plunged into an Indonesian sea back in 2018.
 Credit to the Granular ADS-B file goes to *FlightRadar24.com*: https://www.flightradar24.com/blog/flightradar24-data-regarding-lion-air-flight-jt610/